Making the collar piece

-I don’t know why everyone describes the most difficult way of doing this.
+I don’t know why nearly everyone describes the most difficult way of doing this.
 Here’s a detailed photo tutorial on attaching a band collar in easy steps, from Andrea Brown of Four Square Walls.

 Similar method with some added tips in a photo tutorial from Wardrobe By Me for sewing a collar band.
 Of course you can add a main collar piece before sewing the two band pieces together, as in Andrea Brown’s tutorial.